 The researchers also wanted to plot the violin’s evolution.
 Measurements from hundreds of Cremonese-era violins were inserted into an evolutionary model and found that any change in design could reasonably be explained by natural mutation — or, in this case, craftsmanship error.

 “We found that if you try to replicate a sound hole exactly from the last one you made, you’ll always have a little error,” says Nicholas Makris, a professor of mechanical and ocean engineering at MIT.
 “You’re cutting with a knife into thin wood and you can’t get it perfectly, and the error we report is about 2 percent … always within what would have happened if it was an evolutionary change, accidentally from random fluctuations.”

-But, were the violinmakers aware of the features that affect sound?
+But, were the violinmakers aware of the features that affect the sound?
 For instance, did they know that a more elongated f-hole would provide a more efficient sound?
-Evidence suggests that it’s less a case of design, than it is a mutation process.
-As is also the case with living organisms, mutation and selection seem to have arrived at an optimal result.
+Evidence suggests that it’s less a case of design than it is a mutation process.
+As is also the case with living organisms, mutation, and selection seem to have arrived at an optimal result.

 “People had to be listening, and had to be picking things that were more efficient, and were making good selection of what instrument to replicate,” Makris says.
 “Whether they understood, ‘Oh, we need to make [the sound hole] more slender,’ we can’t say.
 But they definitely knew what was a better instrument to replicate.”

 The group’s work might aid modern violinmakers design better, sturdier instruments.
-Makris cautions, however, that there’s more to making violins that just knowing what parameters to tweak.
+Makris cautions, however, that there’s more to making violins than just knowing what parameters to tweak.

 “Mystery is good, and there’s magic in violinmaking,” Makris says.
 “Some makers, I don’t know how they do it — it’s an art form.
 They have their techniques and methods.
 But here, for us, it’s good to understand scientifically as much as you can.”